qflowsystems/docs.qflow.com/docs/workflows-and-tasks/workflow-screens.md

 - The Folders Tab is a search screen to help users locate Folders based on index fields
 - The Workflows Tab is a search screen to help users locate Workflows based on Task data

-All of these are [Search screens](https://qaprod.qflow.com/QAction_help//Search_Functionality_Overview.htm) on which the user can create and [subscribe](https://qaprod.qflow.com/QAction_help//Subscribe_to_a_Saved_Search.htm) to [Saved Searches](https://qaprod.qflow.com/QAction_help//Saved_Searches_Overview.htm) just like other Search screens in the system.
-These Workflow-related Search screens all ultimately open up a [Folder Screen](https://qaprod.qflow.com/QAction_help//Viewing_a_Folder.htm) when the user views a search result, but they are each customized to help you find what you are looking for in the easiest way possible.
+All of these are [Search screens](/docs/performing-searches/) on which the user can create and [subscribe](/docs/performing-searches/saved-search/subscribing-to-a-saved-search) to [Saved Searches](/docs/performing-searches/saved-search/) just like other Search screens in the system.
+These Workflow-related Search screens all ultimately open up a [Folder Screen](/docs/workflows-and-tasks/viewing-a-folder) when the user views a search result, but they are each customized to help you find what you are looking for in the easiest way possible.

 Below is more information about each of these screens to help you understand their purposes.
-You can also walk through [Tutorial: Search for a Folder or Workflow](https://qaprod.qflow.com/QAction_help//Search_for_a_Folder_or_Workflow.htm) to more tangibly see the differences between the Folders and Workflows search screens.
+You can also walk through [Search for a Folder or Workflow](/docs/workflows-and-tasks/search-for-workflow) to more tangibly see the differences between the Folders and Workflows search screens.

 ## Inbox
 The _Inbox screen_ is the default home page for Q-Action.